harikt/Hari.Contact/README.md

-This is a sample project, just to demonstrate a Vendor.Package in Aura.
-Have a look into the `config/default.php`.
+A sample contact form to show how to use Aura.Filter, Aura.Input with Aura.View.

+For a standalone version check https://github.com/harikt/form-example

 Just drop this package in package folder of system folder.

+Alternately adding `"hari/contact" : "dev-master"` to composer of system.

 # Requirements
 a ) PHP 5.4
-b ) Aura system
+b ) Aura Framework
-c ) Zend Framework 1 for we are creating forms.
-Eventually will be removed.
-Keep ZF1 in include folder of aura framework folder.

 # Running Server: